top of page

 Work Clothes Needed:

 We will be doing some work projects and also spending time with their residents.
-For our work, you will need some clothes which can get dirty and at least one set of clothes which you can paint in.
-We have some painting which will be done and some deck staining.
+For our work, you will need some clothes which can get dirty and at least one set of clothes (and shoes) which you can paint in.
+We have always needed painting or deck staining clothes.
+Not 100% sure we will again, but we think they will have us doing some painting.
 If you have a pair of work gloves, you might want to bring those too.
-Our two work days are Monday and Tuesday.
+Our three work days are Tuesday, Wednesday, and Thursday.

 Dress Code: